 For a short while, I had a small flock of backyard ducks.
 This is only relevant in that I will always have a soft spot in my heart for quackers, and to serve as a warning if we ever meet in person: I can tell you duck stories for hours.

 Once upon a time I was a legit rocket scientist and once upon another time I got paid to drink beer on the job.
 Working for large companies wrecked my spirit.
 Twice.
 Art saved me both times.

-Also, bright-colored pants are one of my wardrobe staples.
+Also, I wear a lot of yellow and Zuri dresses are my wardrobe staples -- they are freedom and style with comfort and color.
 When I go to an event where I don't know anyone, I look for the people who are also wearing colorful clothing and strike up a conversation.
 I recommend trying it.